Decomposed Trust: Privacy, Adversarial Robustness, Ethics, and Fairness in Low-Rank LLMs: Abstract

 \section{Abstract}

 Large language models (LLMs) have driven major advances across domains, yet their massive size hinders deployment in resource-constrained settings.
-Model compression addresses this challenge, with low-rank factorization emerging as a particularly effective method for reducing size, memory, and computation while maintaining accuracy.
-However, while these compressed models boast of benign performance and system-level advantages, their trustworthiness implications remain poorly understood.
-In this paper, we present the first comprehensive study of how low-rank factorization affects LLM trustworthiness across privacy, adversarial robustness, fairness, and ethical alignment.
-We evaluate multiple LLMs of different sizes and variants compressed with diverse low-rank algorithms, revealing key insights: \circled{1} low-rank compression preserves or improves training data privacy but weakens PII protection during conversation; \circled{2} adversarial robustness is generally preserved and often enhanced, even under deep compression; \circled{3} ethical reasoning degrades in zero-shot settings but partially recovers with few-shot prompting; \circled{4} fairness declines under compression.
-Beyond compression, we investigate how model scale and fine-tuning affect trustworthiness, as both are important in low-rank methods.
-To guide trustworthy compression strategies, we end our paper with a gradient-based attribution analysis to identify which layers in LLMs contribute most to adversarial robustness.
+Low-rank factorization addresses this challenge by compressing models to effectively reduce their computation and memory consumption while maintaining accuracy.
+While these compressed models boast benign performance and system-level advantages, their trustworthiness implications remain poorly understood.
+In this paper, we present the first comprehensive study of how low-rank factorization affects LLM trustworthiness across privacy, adversarial robustness, ethics, and fairness, complemented by an explainability-driven analysis of the internal mechanisms behind these trust-related changes.

+We evaluate multiple LLMs of different sizes and architectures compressed with various low-rank factorization algorithms, revealing key insights: \circled{1} low-rank factorization preserves training data privacy but weakens the protection of personally identifiable information during conversations; \circled{2} adversarial robustness is generally enhanced under compression; \circled{3} ethics degrades in zero-shot prompting but partially recovers in few-shot prompting; \circled{4} fairness declines under compression.
+Beyond compression, we investigate how model scale and fine-tuning affect trustworthiness.
+Additionally, to move beyond black-box analysis, we employ a gradient-based attribution to identify which layers of LLMs contribute most to adversarial robustness.